ethrelfall/DRIFT-port/README.md

 # DRIFT-port
-FEM ports of Fortran DRIFT code (W. Arter, 1994)
+FEM ports of Fortran DRIFT code (W. Arter, 1994) - see the paper *Particle-mesh modelling of drift-wave turbulence* W.Arter, CPC 79 (1994) 381-408.

 The equations are (eqs.
 2.2-2.8 in the paper) - note there is no toroidicity included (following advice from W. Arter)